Khan-Gulzar-Ahmed/Name-Quiz/README.md

 # Name-Quiz
-#view the quiz using below link
+#view the quiz using the link
 https://neog-quiz.netlify.app/